What is Sever's Disease?

 Sever’s disease is a self-limiting problem, because as your child grows the growth plate will eventually fuse with the main body of the heel bone.
 This happens at about 14 -15 years of age.
 Once foot growth is complete and the growth plate has fused, the symptoms will resolve.
 In the meantime, treatment by your Podiatrist will help your child return to normal sporting activities without heel pain slowing him/her down.

-The podiatrists at Foot Health Clinic include specialists in children’s foot conditions.
+Our podiatrists in Brisbane Northside include specialists in children’s foot conditions.
 If you think your child may have Sever’s disease, or you are at all concerned about the posture of their feet, contact us.